Bedia Özgökçe Ertan: Mayor of Van

 In the local election of March 2019, Özgökçe Ertan was elected Mayor of Van.
-On the 19 August 2019, she was dismissed from her office together with the Mayors of Diyarbakir, Adnan Selçuk Mizrakli and the mayor of Mardin, Ahmet Türk.
+On the 19 August 2019, she was dismissed from her office together with the Mayor of Diyarbakir, Adnan Selçuk Mizrakli and the Mayor of Mardin, Ahmet Türk.
 The Turkish Interior Minister Süleyman Soylu alleged the mayors had illegally supported the Kurdistan Workers' Party (PKK) and their dismissal was in line with Art.
 127 of the Turkish constitution.
 The protests which arose were dispersed with water cannons by the Turkish police.
 In October 2019 a judge accepted an indictment for Özgökçe Ertan, and prosecuted her for being a "member of an armed terror organization".
 She is facing a prison term of 30 years.

 After her dismissal, Parliamentary Group of the European United Left–Nordic Green Left in the European Parliament condemned the treatment of the Kurdish mayors by the Government of the Justice and Development Party (AKP) headed by President Recep Tayyip Erdogan.